Strathclyde Country Park

 Strathclyde Country Park is a country park located on the outskirts of Motherwell in North Lanarkshire, Scotland, named after the former Strathclyde region of Scotland.
-It is often commonly referred to as Strathclyde, or simply Strathy.
+It is often commonly referred to as Strathclyde Park, or simply The Strathy.

 Description

 The park covers some 4 km2, centred on the artificial Strathclyde Loch.
 It is located next to the River Clyde between Hamilton and Motherwell.
 Strathclyde Park forms what used to be known as the Low Parks of the now demolished Hamilton Palace and still includes buildings associated with the palace.
 When the loch was created in the early 1970s it involved the flooding of the old mining village of Bothwellhaugh.
 The park offers many amenities and attractions such as coarse angling, woodland walks, watersports, and a camping and caravanning site.
 One of Scotland's theme parks, M&D's, is located in the park.
 Until 1996, the music festival T in the Park was held here.

 The west side of the park is bounded by the River Clyde, which was diverted when the loch was built in 1975.
 The original course can be seen between the east loch shore and the island.
 The east side of the park is quieter, with woodland and paths leading up the slopes to Motherwell.

 The remains of Bothwellhaugh Roman Fort and a Roman bathhouse can be seen in the park, where the South Calder Water flows into the loch.
-There is an arched Roman bridge across the South Calder nearby.
+There is an arched bridge often mistakenly described as Roman, although no evidence of Roman work was found in it, across the South Calder nearby.
 The site of the Battle of Bothwell Bridge (1679) is to the north west of the park.

 Although the focus of the park is on recreation, a variety of habitats are present, including wetlands and native woodland.

 The Greenlink Cycle Path start-off point is located in the park and travels to Motherwell Town Centre.
 Also, a section of the Clyde walkway, from Glasgow to New Lanark, runs through the park.